-- A House Divided: Most notably in seasons one and four, where the conflict of Tommy versus a member of the family (first Ada, then Polly) is highlighted.
+- A House Divided: Most notably in seasons one, four and five, where the conflict of Tommy versus a member of the family (first Ada, then Polly, then Michael) is highlighted.

 - Badass Family

 - Cartwright Curse: It's probably a bad idea to become involved with a Shelby.
 If your life hasn't been ruined (like Lizzie, Linda, and Esme), you're about to end up dead (like Grace, Campbell, Freddie, Luca, Ben, or Aberama).